obopay/obopay-npm-library/README.md

 ## Installation

-Install obopay-node-client using the following command in your node project.
+Install **node-communication-client** using the following command in your node project.

 	npm install git+ssh://github.com/obopay/node-communication-client.git